ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## Overview

 Among the many powerful features included in Microsoft cloud services are communication and collaboration capabilities.
 But suppose that you want to restrict communications between two groups to avoid a conflict of interest from occurring in your organization.
-Or, suppose that you want to restrict communications between a group in your organization and outside parties to safeguard internal information.
+Or, suppose that you want to restrict communications between a group in your organization and outside parties to safeguard internal data.
 Information barriers, coming soon for Microsoft Teams, can help!

 Read this article to get a brief overview of information barriers, and how to define policies.